Traditional Glass Ball Ornaments

 Christmas trees first appeared in America in the 1700s, although the emergence of the modern Christmas tree dates back to 15th 16th century Germany.

 Christmas wasn’t widely celebrated in the United States until the 1800s.
-As a result, decorated trees did not become widely popular until people saw the ornaments brought to America by families emigrating from Germany and England in the 1840s.
+As a result, decorated trees did not become popular until people saw the ornaments brought to America by families emigrating from Germany and England in the 1840s.